 Text Editing

-As just mentioned, numerous text editing options are available, including common functions like the ability to bold, italicize, underline, strikethrough, subscript and superscript.
+Various text editing options are available via this field, including common functions like the ability to bold, italicize, underline, strikethrough, subscript and superscript.

-Other options also allow creators to add block quotes which will indent, italicize, and make the selected text slightly larger than the main "paragraph" text.
-Creators can also change the text alignment to left, center, right, or justified; and add headings if needed as well.
+Other options also allow creators to add headings and modify the text alignment.
+You can also add block quotes which will indent, italicize, and make the selected text slightly larger than the main "paragraph" text.

 To add a block quote